dart-lang/site-www/src/resources/dartpad-best-practices.md

 For example, the following [demo][] presents learners with an example of incorrectly using an asynchronous function.
-Above the code snippet, there is a prompt:
+Above the code snippet is a prompt:
-“_Before running this example, try to spot the issue – what do you think the output will be_?”
+_Before running this example, try to spot the issue – what do you think the output will be?_
-Beneath the code example,
-there is a description of what the code example is about, how the code is executed, and an explanation of why the code fails to print the desired value.
+Beneath the code example is a description of what the code example is about, how the code is executed, and an explanation of why the code fails to print the desired value.